3-ingredient Peanut Butter Cookies (no egg + vegan)

 Baking and storing the cookies:

 - Bake the cookies for 10-15 minutes or until the edges are very slightly golden brown.
-Cookies baked for 10 minutes will be soft and chewy whereas cookies baked for 15 minutes will be crisp throughout.
+Cookies baked for less time will be soft and chewy whereas cookies baked for longer will be crisp throughout.

 - Allow the cookies to completely cool on the baking tray.
-They will initially be very soft but will firm up a lot when they cool!
+Initially, the cookies will be very soft but will firm up a lot as they cool.

 - For the best texture, enjoy the cookies on the day of baking either warm or at room temperature.
 Alternatively, store the cookies in an airtight container at room temperature for 5 days, in the fridge for 2 weeks or up to 2 months in the freezer.